Copyright © 2015-2026 Michael P. Loucks

 "Does that cool ring on your right hand have some special meaning?"

 "It's my engagement ring.
-I thought I'd explained that Japanese tradition -- both the man and woman wear engagement rings.
+I thought I'd explained the Japanese tradition -- both the man and woman wear engagement rings.
 What I discovered last night is that the right ring finger is traditional in Japan, not the left."

 "So you can wear your wedding ring, and none of the girls at bars will know you're married!"